 With different pay standards set for locals and foreigners, the minimum wage in Saudi Arabia remains somewhat unclear.
 But this guide outlines the factors that affect salary, as well as average salaries in the Kingdom.

 A country at the intersection of tradition and modernity, Saudi Arabia hosts expats from every corner of the globe.
 And those considering moving there should thoroughly research labor rights in the Kingdom.

 The vast majority of Saudi Arabia’s workforce consists of foreign workers who serve as nurses, teachers, marketers, drivers, and managers.
 Understandably, their salaries differ widely.
 This guide includes the following information about salaries and wages in the Kingdom:

-- Minimum wage in Saudi Arabia
+- The minimum wage in Saudi Arabia

 - What to do if you’re not being paid the minimum wage

-- Average salary in Saudi Arabia
+- The average salary in Saudi Arabia

-- Gender pay gap in Saudi Arabia
+- The gender pay gap in Saudi Arabia

 - Salaries and wages for expats in Saudi Arabia